karlstav/cava/README.md

     method = pulse

 If nothing happens you might have to use a different source then the default.
+The default might also be your microphone.
 Look at the config file for help.

-The output is dependent on the volume setting, use the arrow up and down keys to adjust cava to the audio.

 ### From ALSA-loopback device